Top 10 Causes of Death for Men, and How to Avoid Them

 Percent of deaths annually: 2.5

-Suicide rates are generally highest amongst Americans aged 45 to 64 or older than 85, though all groups except those under 20 hover around the same area.
-The rate is higher for Native Americans, at 3.7 percent.
+Suicide rates are generally highest among Americans aged 45 to 64 or older than 85, though for all groups except those under 20 the rate hovers around the same area.
+The rate is higher for Native Americans, at 4.1 percent.

 Prevention: Know the warning signs, including hopelessness, self-hatred, social withdrawal, and preoccupation with death, and take them seriously.
 Talk about them with an at-risk loved one and remove potential means of suicide.
 Encourage them to get help, call a suicide prevention line, or make other positive lifestyle changes.